Medically Reviewed By

 - Swelling of one or both testicles

-When mesothelioma develops in the tunica vaginalis, the lining starts to thicken and produce fluid buildup.
-This symptom, called “hydrocele,” is the most common.
-It can result in another symptom: swelling of one or both testicles.
+When mesothelioma develops in the testicles, the lining starts to thicken as fluid builds up, which is referred to as “hydrocele.”
+This is the most common testicular mesothelioma symptom.
+It can also result in swelling of one or both testicles.

-Fluid buildup and tumor accumulation reduces space and restricts the testes’ movement.
-This effect can cause pain in the groin or testes.
+Fluid buildup and tumor accumulation reduce space and restrict the movement of the testes.
+This can cause pain in the groin and testicular region.

 Treatment for Testicular Mesothelioma